simon-wolf/blog/_posts/2025-03-26-counting-the-cost.md

 > Note the use of `gsub` for removing the thousands delimiter.
 If the numbers were large enough there might be more than one delimiter to remove.

-This again uses regex to remove the characters and the function also passes the results to our `trimfield` function to remove the whitespace.
+This again uses regex to remove the characters and the function also passes the results to the `trimfield` function to remove the whitespace.

-This means that we can pass the value of each field into the `trimfield` or the `stripcurrency` functions to get 'clean' data back:
+This means that I can pass the value of each field into the `trimfield` or the `stripcurrency` functions to get 'clean' data back:

 ```awk
 "Digital Scales", "22.94", and "Weight Loss"